tristandijkstra/SmallObjectTracking/README.md

 ## Features
 ![Functions Flow chart](docs/functionFlowChart.png)
 The package's main functions are shown above.
 Dashed functions cache the data they collect for faster successive retrieval.
 Each of the functions contain extensive docstring documentation that details their functioning.
 Notably, the getTLEsFromLaunches() function allows the user to select many different output methods, some are listed in the example section below.
-While all functions can be used standalone, the some functioning is only found in getTLEsFromLaunches().
+While all functions can be used standalone and have been programmed in the same style, some functioning is only found in getTLEsFromLaunches().

 The project's report contains information about the data retrieved.
-## Example
+## Usage
+An extensive example can be found in TODO.ipynb

+TODO UPDATE THIS TO LOOK BETTER
 ```py
 from extract.extract import getTLEsFromLaunches, getCredentials
 from datetime import datetime